 The development and implementation of the Spur 399 Extension was reviewed to determine its consistency with the land use plans, land use policies/zoning, and transportation plans governing the Study Area.
-Local jurisdictions and governing entities (e.g., NCTCOG, Collin County, City of McKinney, and the NTMWD) have been engaged throughout the development of the previous Feasibility Study (precursor to this DEIS) and development of this DEIS including providing information regarding planned and proposed development and input on project design.
+Local jurisdictions and governing entities (e.g., NCTCOG, Collin County, City of McKinney, and the NTMWD) have been engaged throughout the development of the previous Feasibility Study (precursor to the DEIS) and development of this FEIS including providing information regarding planned and proposed development and input on project design.
 The most relevant local and regional plans and policy documents are briefly discussed below.

-Mobility 2045 Update - Mobility 2045 Update,11 the MTP for the 12-county Dallas-Fort Worth region developed by the NCTCOG, describes the transportation needs of the region to guide federal, state, and local transportation expenditures through the year 2045.
+Mobility 2045 Update - Mobility 2045 Update, the MTP for the 12-county Dallas-Fort Worth region developed by the NCTCOG, describes the transportation needs of the region to guide federal, state, and local transportation expenditures through the year 2045.
 Mobility 2045 Update includes recommendations to address forecasted population and development growth and the corresponding anticipated travel demand across the region, including areas where RSAs are lacking (see Section 1.2).
 The area surrounding the Spur 399 Extension Study Area is identified as an area of further study to address future transportation, regional travel, and mobility issues across the region (see Figure 1-4).
-The proposed Spur 399 Extension is included in the Mobility 2045 Update, approved on June 9, 2022.
+The proposed Spur 399 Extension is included in the Mobility 2045 Update, approved by the RTC on June 9, 2022, and by FHWA on December 15, 2022.